fl-wer/YouTube-Unsubscriber/README.md

 # How to use?
 1. Go to https://www.youtube.com/feed/channels
 2. Right click anywhere on the screen and choose Inspect / Inspect Element.
-3. Go to Console tab and in the input field copy-paste https://github.com/fl-wer/YouTube-Unsubscriber/blob/main/unsubscribe.js
+3. Go to Console tab and in the input field copy-paste [a relative link](unsubscribe.js)